ojss/SAMPTransfer/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2210.06339-<COLOR>.svg)](https://arxiv.org/abs/2210.06339)

+# This repo holds the code for SAMPTransfer
-# Offical repository for [Self-Attention Message Passing for Contrastive Few-Shot Learning](https://arxiv.org/abs/2210.06339)(Ojas Kishore Shirekar, Anuj Singh, Hadi Jamali-Rad)
+## Offical repository for [Self-Attention Message Passing for Contrastive Few-Shot Learning](https://arxiv.org/abs/2210.06339)(Ojas Kishore Shirekar, Anuj Singh, Hadi Jamali-Rad)
+**This paper is accepted to appear in the proceedings of [WACV 2023](https://wacv2023.thecvf.com/home)**

-## Introduction
+# Introduction

 Humans have a unique ability to learn new representations from just a handful of examples with little to no supervision.
 Deep learning models, however, require a ton